Skip to main content

 Tausala Eteuati

-Tausala Eteuati is a third-year college student majoring in General Biology at Seventh College.
+Tausala Eteuati is a fourth-year college student majoring in General Biology at Seventh College.
 She plans on pursuing a career in the medical field as an Emergency Medicine doctor with a subspecialty in Pediatrics.
 Coming from a low-income background and perceiving the bias from the healthcare system towards lower-economic individuals, she plans to make a difference in the ER by treating all patients equally and with the utmost care.
 Her passion for medicine began at a young age, when she took care of her grandmother who was suffering from kidney failure.
 Her passion was later heightened when her mother was diagnosed with Degenerative Disk Disease, and faced negligent doctors as well as unreasonable treatment plans.
 She plans to contribute to the community by working in hospitals with a lower socioeconomic background and providing every patient with exceptional care.

 • Michelle Gomez